matt-42/vpp/README.md

-videoplusplus
+Video++
 =============

-Video++ is a next generation video processing library that takes advantages of the features of the latest C++ standard to easy the writting of parallel real-time video and image processing.
+Video++ is a video and image processing library that takes advantage of the C++11 and C++14 standard to ease the writing of fast parallel real-time video and image processing.